LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/ADC.md

 # ADC

+## Overview
+>Analog-to-digital converters (ADCs) translate analog signals into digital values for use in processing and control systems.
+>There are endless types of voltages and or signals that can be processed digitally where it is possible
+>monitor or control and endless list of devices.

 ## Description
 >This Example will display the values in each of the NuvIoT board's 8 ADC's.

 ## Example
 >You can set up each of the ADC's in a different way by using the following code snip inside setup()\